mfdsouzajr/-Comparing-sorting-algorithms/README.md

 ![Step 1](https://github.com/marcosFDSjunior/-Comparing-sorting-algorithms/blob/master/Application%20screenshots/02.PNG)

-## Step 2: Display the vector of each case.
+## Step 2: View the vector of each case.

 The application will create the vector of each case:

-• Best Case vector: a random vector containing positive integers in ascending order.
+• **Best Case vector:** a random vector containing positive integers in ascending order.

-• Medium Case vector: a random vector containing positive integers in scrambled order.
+• **Medium Case vector:** a random vector containing positive integers in scrambled order.

-• Worst Case vector: a random vector containing positive integers in decreasing order.
+• **Worst Case vector:** a random vector containing positive integers in decreasing order.

 The range of possible numbers for each vector depends on the number of elements the user has entered.
 For example, if the user typed 10, the range of possible numbers will be from 1 to 10.